DengGary/legstar-pli2cob/trunk/readme.txt

 Overview:
 =========
-  The pli2cob ant task converts a set of PLI structure definitions to COBOL data descriptions.
+  The pli2cob ant task translates a set of PL/I structure definitions to COBOL data descriptions.

 Prerequisites: